Frequently asked questions

 If you uninstall and reinstall the app, you will be logged out of the app and you can try to create a new account with the correct email address.
 We know this isn’t a long-term solution, but it is a short-term fix that we are using for now.

 Our app will send you a notification towards the end of each day if you haven't reported how you are feeling that day, provided that you have notifications enabled in your phone settings.
+If you are unsure if you have notifications enabled, in the app menu, there will be a button labelled "Turn on reminders" where you can ensure your device settings are correct.

+We are currently available in the USA, UK and Sweden.
 We hope to release to other regions in the near future, based on an open-source approach.
 If you are interested in supporting the app – through development skills, local language expertise, or other skills – please let us know by emailing email@example.com.

 Although this is not currently available, we intend to do so as soon as we have the resources.
 We realize that it is important for those who do not have smartphones or are otherwise unable to use a mobile-based app.